Multi-model RAG with SurrealDB & LangChain

 What multi-model means

-SurrealDB a database written in Rust that is what is known as a multi-model database.
-Multi-model means that you have the choice of one or more data models to choose from.
+SurrealDB a written in Rust, and is known as a multi-model database.
+Multi-model means that you have the choice of one or more data models to choose from inside a single database.

-Fortunately, we have already used all of SurrealDB’s data models!
+Fortunately, at this point you are already used all of SurrealDB’s data models!
 And this is why we’ve waited until Chapter 9 to introduce the subject, because explaining concepts like this is always easier after you’ve had some practical experience.

 The major models used in databases are: